keu/docs/astro/install-gcp.md

 ## Step 5: Create a Deployment

-Once Astronomer confirms that your Astro Cluster has been created, you are ready to create a Deployment and start deploying DAGs.
-Log in to [the Cloud UI](https://cloud.astronomer.io) and [create a new Deployment](configure-deployment.md).
-If the installation was successful, your new Astro Cluster will be listed as an option under the **Cluster** menu:
+When Astronomer confirms that your Astro Cluster has been created, you are ready to create a Deployment and start deploying DAGs.
+Log in to [the Cloud UI](https://cloud.astronomer.io) again and [create a new Deployment](create-deployment.md).
+If the installation is successful, your new Astro Cluster is listed as an option below the **Cluster** menu:

 <div class="text--center">
   <img src="/img/docs/create-new-deployment-select-cluster.png" alt="Cloud UI New Deployment screen" />